python-control/python-control/doc/classes.rst

    TimeResponseData
    TimeResponseList

-More informaton on the functions used to create these classes can be found in the :ref:`iosys-module` chapter.
+More information on the functions used to create these classes can be found in the :ref:`response-chapter` chapter.

 Nonlinear System Classes